 Take the C,E to 50th St., walk North to 51st St. and East to the theatre

 ACCESS INTO THEATRE: Theatre is not completely wheelchair accessible.
 ORCHESTRA LOCATION: Seating is accessible to all parts of the Orchestra.
 Once on the Orchestra level there are approximately 2 steps down per row.
 Entrance to the Orchestra is behind row K. ELEVATORS/ESCALATOR: There is an elevator from the street level to the Orchestra level.
-RESTROOM: Not wheelchair accessible.
-Located down 1 flight of stairs.
-There is no elevator access to this level.
+RESTROOM: Accessible restroom is available.
+See theatre usher for assistance.